 If we are acting for you in a conveyancing transaction you must provide us with cleared funds sufficient to complete the transaction (including the settlement of all of our costs, VAT and disbursements) on or before the day of completion.
 If sufficient cleared funds are not received we reserve the right not to complete the transaction.
 You acknowledge that failure to complete the transaction may result in you being liable to the purchaser/seller for failing to complete.

-Furthermore, should you decide at an advanced stage of negotiations not to proceed with the transaction, or if the matter becomes abortive for any other reason, we reserve the right to charge the whole of the agreed fee or an appropriate proportion of it in consideration of the work that we have undertaken to that stage.
+If you decide at an advanced stage of negotiations not to proceed with the transaction, or if the matter becomes abortive for any other reason (and if your transaction is not covered by Holmes & Hills’ No Sale No Fee Promise), we reserve the right to charge the whole of the agreed fee or an appropriate proportion of it in consideration of the work that we have undertaken to that stage.

 If we are acting for you in connection with a claim for compensation arising out of a criminal injury, the compensation authority will pay your compensation to you directly.
 It is a condition of our agreeing to act on your behalf that you agree to send this cheque to us immediately upon receipt of the same.

 We are entitled to keep all your papers and documents whilst there is still money owed to us for fees and expenses.

 We will keep your file of papers for not less than six years, except those papers that you ask to be returned to you.
 We keep files on the understanding that we can destroy them six years after the final bill.
 We will not destroy documents which you ask us to deposit in safe custody.

 If we take papers or documents out of storage in relation to continuing or new instructions to act for you we will not normally charge for such retrieval.
 However we may charge you for:

 From time to time we outsource work on a particular matter to ensure that the work is carried out promptly.
 We will always seek a confidentiality agreement with these outsourced providers.

 If you do not want your file to be outsourced, please let us know as soon as possible.